 The Hebrew Home at Riverdale ElderServe Night is a blessing for the Garcia family, and many others in the New York neighborhood.
 “Now he comes home in the morning, shows me his drawings, tells me what they did all night,” says Robert.

 How is Dementia Camp Different From Respite Care?

 Many nursing homes or memory care communities offer respite care, a short-term stay that allows caregivers a few days to go on vacation or take a break.
 But the overnight-only stay is definitely a niche service in senior care.
 It’s not cheap, but can definitely be worth it for a caregiving break.
 And most patients’ care is covered by Medicaid.
 At $140 a night, plus $74 for transportation to the community, many families are happy to pay the fee.

 Dr. Robert Abrams, a geriatric psychiatrist at New York-Presbyterian Hospital, said sleep problems are typical in dementia with sundowning’s stimulation of confusion and fear in the sufferer.
 At the Hebrew Home, shades are kept closed and patients are allowed to go off their own circadian rhythm.

 Abrams says an overnight activity program like the Hebrew Home’s is preferable to “fighting nature by insisting that participants try to sleep.”

 What do you think about overnight dementia camp?
 Do you think these types of care will become more prevalent as the baby boomer population ages exponentially?
 Feel free to share your comments below.
-Also, if you don’t have the option to give your loved one a ‘sleepover party’ with other Sundowners, here are 11 Tips for Dealing With Sundowning and Dementia.
+Also, if you don’t have the option to give your loved one a ‘sleepover party’ with other Sundowners, here are 4 Ways to Soothe Sundowner’s Symptoms.

 Read this post’s inspiration from The Wall Street Journal.